 As a large financial services company, we handle a substantial volume of customer and other financial transactions.
 As a result, we rely heavily on information systems to conduct our business and to process, record, monitor and report on our transactions and those of our customers.
-Over time, we have seen more customer usage of technological solutions for financial needs as well as higher expectations of customers and regulators regarding effective and safe systems operation.
+Over time, we have seen more customer usage of technological solutions for financial needs as well as higher expectations of customers and requirements of regulators regarding effective and safe systems operation.
 In many cases, the effective use of technology increases efficiency and enables financial institutions to better serve customers.
 As a result of these factors, the financial services industry continues to undergo rapid technological change with frequent introductions of new technology-driven products and services.
-Examples include expanded use of cloud computing, artificial intelligence and machine learning, biometric authentication. voice and natural language, data protection enhancements and increased online and mobile device interaction with customers, including innovative ways that customers can view, access and aggregate financial data, make payments or manage their accounts.
+Examples include expanded use of cloud computing, artificial intelligence (AI) and machine learning, biometric authentication, voice and natural language, data protection enhancements and increased online and mobile device interaction with customers, including innovative ways that customers can manage their accounts.

-In response to actual and anticipated customer behavior and expectations, as well as competitive pressures, we have been investing in technology and connectivity.
+In response to actual and anticipated customer behavior and expectations, as well as competitive pressures, we continue to invest in technology and connectivity.
 We are seeking to automate functions previously performed manually, facilitate the ability of customers to engage in financial transactions and otherwise enhance the customer experience with respect to our products and services.
 This effort has involved and is likely to continue to involve the expenditure of considerable amounts of funds and other resources, which could be constrained to the extent that sustained adverse economic conditions and other factors described elsewhere in these Risk Factors negatively impact our business or financial performance.
 A failure to maintain or enhance our competitive position with respect to technology, whether because we fail to anticipate customer expectations, because our technological developments fail to perform as desired or are not rolled out in a timely manner, or because we fail to keep pace with our competitors, would likely cause us to lose market share or incur additional expense.
-Our ability to maintain or enhance our relative technological position is in part dependent on our ability to attract and retain talented employees in these fields, which, due to overall demand, is increasingly difficult.
+Our ability to maintain or enhance our relative technological position is in part dependent on our ability to attract and retain talented employees in these fields.